Carinus: Reign

 After the death of Emperor Probus in a spontaneous mutiny by the army in 282, his praetorian prefect, Carus, ascended to the throne.
 When he left for the Persian war, he elevated his two sons to the title of Caesar.
 The elder, Carinus, was left to manage the affairs of the West in his absence, and was later elevated to the rank of Augustus, while the younger, Numerian, accompanied his father to the East.

 Carinus acquitted himself well, at least at first, showing some merit in suppressing unrest in Gaul and against the Quadi, but the young emperor soon left the defence of the Upper Rhine to his legates and returned to Rome, where the surviving accounts, which demonise him, claim he indulged in all manner of extravagance and excess.
 He is said to have married and divorced nine different women during his short reign in Rome and to have made his private life notorious.
 He is said to have persecuted many who he felt had treated him with insufficient respect before his elevation, to have alienated the Senate by his open dislike and contempt, and to have prostituted the imperial dignity with the various low entertainments he introduced at court.

 When Carus heard of his son's behaviour in the capital, he declared his intention of removing him from office and replacing him with Constantius Chlorus, who was already known for his ability and virtue.
 Carus, however, died soon afterwards in the midst of the Persian War, and his two sons jointly succeeded him.

 On his return to Rome, Carinus organised the annual games, the Ludi Romani, on an unprecedented scale.
 At the same time, Numerian was forced to abandon his father's ambitious campaign in the east by the soldiers, who were superstitious about Carus' death, supposedly caused by a bolt of lightning.

 Numerian led his army back to Rome, where a triumph awaited him, leaving the Persians astonished at the inexplicable retreat of a victorious army.
 Numerian's health, however, was broken by the climate, and unable to bear the heat of the sun, he was carried on a covered litter on the march.
 Arrius Aper, the praetorian prefect, took charge in his name, but his ambitious temper aroused the troops' suspicions.
 At Heraclea in Thrace, they broke into the imperial tent and found Numerian dead.
-Diocletian, commander of the bodyguard, confirmed that Numerian had been murdered by the Praefect, and after executing the Praefect, he was proclaimed Emperor by the soldiers.
+Diocletian, commander of the bodyguard, confirmed that Numerian had been murdered by the Prefect, and after executing him, he was proclaimed Emperor by the soldiers.

 Carinus immediately left Rome and headed east to meet Diocletian.
 On his way through Pannonia he overthrew the usurper Sabinus Julianus and in July 285 met Diocletian's army at the Battle of the Margus River (modern Morava River) in Moesia.